 Traditional PPLI generally provides insurance offered by the PPLI carrier or through an institutional reinsurer.
 These insurance charges are generally competitive with traditional life insurance, although with larger policies the internal term cost may actually be higher than traditional insurance.

 Deconstructed PPLI offers much more flexibility with options that may lower the internal cost of insurance by 30% or more as compared with traditional PPLI (and even more so vs traditional life insurance).
 Some PPLI carriers don’t “mark-up” the reinsurance, and the best don’t take any commissions – offering complete transparency.
-The insurance options available through quality foreign and domestic PPLI providers may include efficient reinsurance structured through top rated insurers such as NY Life, Mass Mutual, Pacific Life, Prudential, The Guardian, and others.
+The insurance options available through quality foreign and domestic PPLI providers may include efficient reinsurance structured through top rated insurers such as Mass Mutual, Pacific Life, Prudential, The Guardian, and others.
 Clients can have the certainty of knowing that their loved ones will be paid the benefits that are promised by large US insurance companies regulated by state insurance departments.

 Lastly, if you or a loved one has an insurance “rating” causing higher than normal pricing, or if there is not enough “capacity” in the marketplace to efficiently obtain all of the life insurance you want or need, deconstructed PPLI offers options that may save you hundreds of thousands or even millions of dollars over time.
 That said, each case is based on a client’s unique fact pattern and financial initiatives, and past performance is no guarantee of future success.